Adeolujoseph/PNeumonia-Classification-with-CNN/README.md

 Class imbalance affected the model performance as we have excessively larger number of images with no pneumonia than with pneumonia.
 Weighted Loss helped class imbalance as it improved positive class recall but caused model overfitting on the minority class examples, causing it to perform poorly on the majority class.
 I will be trying Oversampling techniques in a bid to get a better perfomance.

+# RESNET-50

+Resnet-50 performed slighly lower than RESNET-18 as seen in the 'PneumoniaResnet50_training_pos_weights.ipynb' file